12 Expat Tax Tips Before Moving Abroad

 Not only do those plans not enjoy the tax benefits of US life insurance.
 They may even be considered a PFIC (Passive Foreign Investment Company) and incur punitive taxes.

-Foreign mutual funds and other types of foreign investments also fall under the PFIC definition.
 This is a complex tax topic.
 Expats should seek guidance from a tax advisor before signing up for those types of investments.

 10. Capitalize on tax treaties and totalization agreements